 1.1.
-Explain the major academic theories of language and of language acquisition: LNG 160 (SPV 246): Introduction to Linguistics; LNG 230 (SPV 221): Language Acquisition
+Explain the major academic theories of language and of language acquisition

-Goal II: Students will demonstrate a working knowledge of a foreign language* through oral expression and written form
+Goal II: Students will demonstrate a working knowledge of the structure of a language other than English

 2.1.
-Identify the structural and cultural features of the foreign language that has been studied
+Identify the structural and cultural features of a language other than English

 * Arabic, Chinese, French, German, Greek, Hebrew, Irish, Italian, Latin, Japanese, Russian, and Spanish are all offered by the Department of Languages and Literatures.

-Goal III: Students will demonstrate knowledge of sociolinguistics, and diachronic and synchronic study in linguistic theory, through oral presentation and written form
+Goal III: Students will demonstrate knowledge of sociolinguistics, and diachronic and synchronic study in linguistic theory.

-3.2.
-Describe the ways in which languages change LNG (SPV) 312: Bilingualism
+3.1.
+Describe the ways in which languages change

-3.4.
-Explain the relationship among language, culture, and society and critically evaluate how language plays a central role in social and political issues such as gender and racial discrimination, immigration attitudes and laws, and educational policies LNG (SPV)
+3.3.
+Critically evaluate how language plays a central role in social and political issues such as gender and racial discrimination, immigration attitudes and laws, and educational policies